 - Create an environment where they feel comfortable to be creative and use their initiative.
 When they can share their ideas without fear or anxiety this will enable them to take responsibility and have more control.

 - Ask what tools they need support with to do their job during your sales team training.
 Knowing they have had input into the process makes them more accountable to their own targets.

-Here are some things to avoid when coaching ownership:
+Things to avoid when coaching ownership

 - Don’t dictate or solve your rep’s problems for them.
 This will make them rely on you too much and discourages confidence in solving problems for themselves.

 - Don’t micromanage your rep. Instead provide them with time and space to creatively discover answers for themselves.
 Make sure you factor in time spent on self-investment where they can learn new skills and reflect on things they have done (both well and poor).
 This can give them a new perspective and energy.

 Finally, If you make ownership a core value at your workplace you will see successful sales results with deals that win.
 You will also be promoting a happy caring team workforce.
 These people will behave responsibly and work to a high standard that you can all be proud of.

 If you’d like to know how to launch sales coaching software for your team, watch our video below.